rossmclendon/rossmclendonphotography/_posts/2024-04-04-last-minute-eclipse.md

 Check your battery and put in a fresh one if you have any concerns that it may not last through totality.
 Double-check your focus.
 Prepare yourself mentally.
 Take in the surroundings as the light will have started looking a bit odd.
 If you're planning a lens change, I'd probably do it now to get things dialed back in before the excitement.

 ## 2 Minutes Before Totality
 Things are about to get very exciting.
-After shooting your last partial phase image about a minute before C1, switch your camera to your custom mode for Bailey's Beads or put the settings for that phase in manually.
+After shooting your last partial phase image about a minute before C1, switch your camera to your custom mode for Baily's Beads or put the settings for that phase in manually.
 Frame the sun so that it'll pass through the center at maximum eclipse (the sun will move about one solar diameter ever 2 minutes, you should have a feel for how quikcly the sun moves across your frame at this point).
 Get ready to remove your solar filter (and have a place ready to set it down).

 ## Totality
 This is the exciting and hard part of photographing an eclipse.
 Above all else, don't forget to take it in with your own two eyes.
 If everything falls apart photography-wise, just step away from your camera and enjoy the moment.